Top 10 Best Smart Contract Auditing Companies in 2026

 Website: chainsecurity.com

 ChainSecurity emerged from research at ETH Zurich and maintains a methodology-driven approach rooted in academic rigor.
-Their proprietary tools — Securify and VerX — reflect that lineage.
+Their proprietary tools, Securify and VerX, reflect that lineage.
 Despite a lower public profile, their client list speaks for itself: Circle, MakerDAO, Uniswap, Lido, Tron, Yearn.Finance.
 For protocols that value formal verification and systematic analysis over competitive breadth, ChainSecurity is an excellent choice.

 Strengths: Formal verification and systematic methodology rooted in academic rigor (ETH Zurich).
 Elite client list (Circle, MakerDAO, Uniswap, Lido).
 Proprietary R&D tooling.
 EVM and NEAR coverage.

 Weaknesses: Lower community visibility relative to quality.
-Academic pace — not for tight launch timelines.
+Academic pace, not for tight launch timelines.
 Smaller team with limited concurrent capacity.
 No financial accountability or coverage.

 #8 - Sigma Prime

-Type: Consensus Layer Security + Protocol Research
+Type: Consensus-Layer Security + Protocol Research

 Website: sigmaprime.io

 Sigma Prime built Lighthouse, the Ethereum consensus client written in Rust used by a large share of Ethereum validators.
-That gives them consensus-layer and low-level protocol understanding that application-layer-only firms simply don't have.
+That gives them consensus-layer and low-level protocol understanding that application-layer-only firms simply do not have.
 For staking, restaking, or any protocol interacting closely with Ethereum's consensus mechanics, Sigma Prime is the specialist.
 Clients: Synthetix, Filecoin, Protocol Labs, Gearbox, AlphaWallet.

 Strengths: Lighthouse development provides unmatched consensus-layer expertise.
 Strong formal verification.
 Comprehensive scope: protocol design review, P2P network security, smart contract audits.
 Active open-source contributor.

 Weaknesses: Application-layer DeFi is not their primary focus.
-Smaller commercial operation; can be difficult to engage.
+Smaller commercial operation, can be difficult to engage.
 Less competitive audit activity.
 Potential timezone friction.

-#9 — Code4rena
+#9 - Code4rena (winding down in 2026)

 Type: Competitive Audit Platform - Open Participation